Classification of positive solutions to the H\'enon-Sobolev critical systems: Proofs of Theorems and

-\section{proofs of Theorems \ref{thm1} and \ref{thm8}}
+\section{Proofs of Theorems \ref{thm1} and \ref{thm8}}

 The objective of this section is to characterize positive solutions to the systems \eqref{sys1} and \eqref{sys3}.
 We commence by providing the proof for the general uniqueness result (Theorem \ref{thm8}), employing a straightforward ODE technique from \cite{Cho}.
-Building upon this result, we are then able to derive Theorem \ref{thm1}, using arguments similar but slightly simpler to those found in \cite{Esp2,Wei}. \begin{proof}[Proof of Theorem \ref{thm8}] Since the system \eqref{sys3} is invariant under dilations, we may assume $\theta=1$.
+Building upon this result, we are then able to derive Theorem \ref{thm1}, using arguments that are similar but slightly simpler than those found in \cite{Esp2,Wei}. \begin{proof}[Proof of Theorem \ref{thm8}] Since the system \eqref{sys3} is invariant under dilations, we may assume $\theta=1$.
 From Theorem \ref{thm7}, any positive solution of the system \eqref{sys3} is radially symmetric about the origin.
-Thus one can rewrite this system in the radial form:
+Thus, we can rewrite this system in radial form:

 Since $u_i$ is continuous at 0, we must have $\lim\limits_{r\rightarrow0}r^{n-1-2a}u_i'=0$, which implies that

 for any $1\leq i\leq k$.
 Analogously, we obtain

 for any $1\leq i\leq k$.
 Set